londonmeanswild/museum-experience/_clients/understanding-to-make.md

 We have two ways users can access and visualize the feedback data.
 After logging in, the user will be taken to the home screen seen on the bottom right side of the picture.
 They then have a couple options from here: click the all feedback button, click the thought bubble icon, or click one of the exhibits listed on the bottom half of the screen.
 Let's first assume they click the all feedback button.
 They will then be taken to the top right screen.
 This will show all visitor feedback from most recent to least recent.
 The sort button allows the curators to organize it from least recent to most recent.
 Additionally, there is a "narrow" field that results in a drop down, allowing the user to specify the feedback they want to see.
 ![all feedback](/museum-experience/images/prototyping/pp-feedback-flow.jpg){:height="50%" width="50%"}

 The other way users can see feedback is through specific exhibits.
-Assume we're back on the home page and the user decides to click on exhibit A. They will be brought to the middle screen where they will see artwork that was most recently commented on in that exhibit, and data analytics (i.e. graphs and charts) giving them information about the exhibit as a whole.
+Let's say we're back on the home page and the user decides to click on exhibit A. They will be brought to the middle screen where they will see artwork that was most recently commented on in that exhibit, and data analytics (i.e. graphs and charts) giving them information about the exhibit as a whole.
 When they click on a piece of art, they will be brought to the top right screen, showing them the piece, recent feedback about the piece, and data/graphs specific to that piece.
 On the other hand, if the user clicked on the "see more" for the data analytics, they would be brought to the bottom right screen, showing them all of the data for the exhibit as a whole.
 ![exhibit functionality](/museum-experience/images/prototyping/pp-exhibit-flow.jpg){:height="50%" width="50%"}

 ### original task two: connecting curators with museum visitors